CHOOSE THE RIGHT NAIL

 Material guide

-The length of the nail is dependent on the base material.
-The harder the base material, the shorter the nail should be, to help avoid bending, damaging the integrity of the nail.
+The length of the nail depends on the base material.
+The harder the base material, the shorter the nail should be to avoid bending or damaging the integrity of the nail.
+A full list of lengths for each base material can be found below.

 Recommended lengths